 - Food chemicals such as preservatives, MSG, benzoates, sulphites, nitrites, nitrates, food colours such as yellow E-102 and E-110, E-123 E-124

-- High FODMAPs foods can cause fermentation in the gut in some people, especially it seems those with histamine intolerance, so a lower FODMAP diet is a helpful adjunct especially in the initial stages of correcting the imbalance and gut healing.
-For more info on FODMAPs visit the article about the FODMAPs Diet.
+- High FODMAPs foods can cause fermentation in the gut for some people, especially it seems those with histamine intolerance.
+Thus a low FODMAP diet is a helpful adjunct especially in the initial stages of correcting the imbalance and gut healing.

-If you have histamine intolerance, some prescription drugs can also have an effect by inhibiting the DAO enzyme.
-If prescribed any of these drugs, speak to your doctor about other options that may be available for you to use.
-But do not discontinue use without your doctors recommendation.
+- If you have histamine intolerance some prescription drugs can also have an effect by inhibiting the DAO enzyme.
+If prescribed any of these drugs, speak to your doctor about other options that may be available for you.
+But do not discontinue use without your doctor’s recommendation.